-Xilinx has conducted a series of radiation hardness tests to demonstrate the capability of the 1.2 micron CMOS process being used to produce both the XC2000 and XC3000 family of devices.
+Xilinx has conducted a series of radiation hardness tests to demonstrate the capability of the 1.2-micron CMOS process being used to produce both the XC2000 and XC3000 family of devices.
 The test vehicle used was the XC3020-70PC84C.
 Other devices in other packages are expected to show similar results.

-Four random devices taken from normal production lots were individually subjected to gamma radiation levels under 5V Vcc bias in Power-Down Mode.
-The four radiationlevels were 20k, 30k, 50k and 75krads (Si).
+Four random devices taken from normal production lots were individually subjected to gamma radiation levels under 5V Vcc bias in power-down mode.
+The four radiation levels were 20, 30, 50 and 75 krads (Si).
 Each device was exposed to a different radiation level.
-The radiation was applied at the rate of 10rads (Si) per second.
+The radiation was applied at the rate of 10 rads (Si) per second.
 After exposure each device was functionally tested in a system at the irradiation site.
 A device failure is defined as inability to load configuration data and begin functional operation.
 The devices were also tested at Xilinx after irradiation.
-Standard DC functionality and AC parametric tests were performed on the Xilinx production tester.
-Both the system and the device tests showed device failure at the 75krad (Si) level.
+Standard dc functionality and ac parametric tests were performed on the Xilinx production tester.
+Both the system and the device tests showed device failure at the 75 krad (Si) level.
 Test results are summarized in Table 1.
+Testing closely followed the procedures of MIL-STD-883C, Method 1019, but was not strictly in full compliance with the requirements since the irradiation and final test sites were in different locations.
+The devices were transported by air (with bias continually applied) from the location in southern California, where they had been exposed to the radiation, to the Xilinx test facility in San Jose.
+Up to two hours elapsed, from the time of exposure to final testing, due to air transportation.